 This course will be taught by Larry Knutson, founder and president of Penn Trails LLC, a PTBA member company, based near Carlisle, Pennsylvania.
 Knutson is a Certified National Accounts Instructor for the American Red Cross.
 Knutson brings a range of professional experience in backcountry trails work and recreation together with non-profit organizational development, adult and youth educational programs, and leadership training.
 A life long backpacker, recipient of an American Hiking Society’s 2003 Volunteer of the Year award in Pennsylvania, former Appalachian Trail section overseer and Pennsylvania Park Ranger, he continues to build on his 30+ years enjoyment of backcountry trails in the United States, Europe, Central America, and Australia.

 This workshop will be in both a classroom setting, as well as, utilize outdoor scenarios, at the Hotel Albuquerque complex.
 Participants should wear appropriate clothing as required by the weather.
 Our group will meet each morning, Sunday March 30 and Monday March 31 in an assigned classroom space at the Stonewall Resort Conference Center.
 Class contact time is 8 hours, plus one 30 minute lunch and two 15 minute breaks each day.

-You will need to purchase the All-Inclusive Conference Package of $230/person per day for Single Occupancy ($180 for Double Occupancy) on each day of the workshop.
-This gives you all meals and breaks throughout the day, lodging for each evening, and conference/meeting rooms and resources.
-If you do not need lodging for the evening, you may instead purchase the day’s Conference Access Pass for $100/person/day.
+You will need to purchase the All-Inclusive Conference Package of $125/person per day on each day of the workshop.
+This gives you all meals and breaks throughout the day, and conference access to rooms and resources.

 Attendance limit: 12